sarahkaddour/devops/devops_frontend/README.md

-Fullstack project made by Sarah KADDOUR and Céline BENIDDIR
+Fullstack project made by Sarah KADDOUR and Celine BENIDDIR

 To install the project: npm install
 To run the frontend: npm start